Golf Course at Guacalito

 Exotic flora adorns the tee box to this downhill par 3.
-Don´t let the wind drift your ball to the right where there is trouble, use the sloped bank on the left to feed your ball onto the green.
+Don´t let the wind drift your ball to the, use the sloped bank on the left to feed your ball onto the green.

 Two arroyos need to be considered in your strategy while playing this par 5.
 Make sure your tee shot favors the right side of the fairway or the monumental tree on the left will demand some shot shaping on next stroke.
-The green is protected in the front by an arroyo, to right with a bunker and lots of trouble if your ball goes off the back.
+The green is protected in the front by an arroyo, and to right with a bunker.

 Visually intimidating from the tee box, this dogleg left has wider landing area than meets the eye.
-A large green needs to be aggressively attacked, keeping the bunkers on the right out of play.
+There is a large green and bunkers on the right.

 What looks like an easy short par 3 can rapidly turn into a high number on the scorecard as the green runs up to a walled arroyo with a subtly placed greenside bunker in the back.

 "This short hole is deceptively tricky, playing straight downwind.
 A well-placed shot should always be a little short and right of the pin." — David McLay Kidd